About misconduct hearings

 If the Chair decides that the evidence to be given by a witness or anyone else should not be disclosed in public, they’ll ask that the public be removed from the hearing.

 As part of the conditions of entry you must switch to silent all mobile phones, pagers, recording machines or other electronic items in the hearing rooms.

 You’re strictly forbidden to use recording or photographic equipment in the hearing rooms.
 Anyone found to be using such equipment will be asked to leave by police staff.

 Only accredited members of the press will be allowed to use text-based communications to report proceedings.
 They can do so if the Chair is satisfied that it doesn’t interfere with the proceedings.

-We provide the following facilities to visitors who are deaf or less abled:
+We provide the following facilities to visitors who have a hearing or speech impairment, or are less abled: